johnmcfarlane/papers/c++/error-handling.md

 During development, the program — or portions of it — may be built for testing purposes.

+Commonly, tests aim to detect provider contract violations of

+* the End User Contract using whole-program or black box testing (e.g. functional testing), and
+* the C++ API Contract using unit tests, which exercise individual APIs.

-The program should be instrumented to test for as many violations of C++ API Contracts as possible.
+However, it is also important to test for user contract violations of the ISO C++ Standard, and C++ API Contract.
-The program may be built to test the End User Contract — as is the case for unit tests.
-As many violations as is practical should be checked.
+This can be achieved using assertions and toolchain-specific tools:

+* Assertions can be configured to trap provider *and* user C++ API Contract violations.
+* Dynamic analysis tools such as sanitizers can trap ISO C++ Standard violation by the program developer.

-Where instrumentation leads to trapping of a contract violation, this should be treated the same way that user errors are treated in the End User Contract above, e.g. by terminating with a helpful diagnostic and non-zero exit status.
+Where testing leads to trapping of a contract violation, this should be treated in the same way that user errors are treated in the End User Contract, e.g. by terminating with a helpful diagnostic and non-zero exit status.

-***Important:*** this changes the status of violations described elsewhere from bugs to errors.
+***Important:***
-It is important to understand that what may be considered a bug outside of testing (e.g. signed integer overflow or performing binary search on an unsorted sequence) is here instead an error.
+It is important to understand that what is considered a bug outside of testing (e.g. signed integer overflow or performing binary search on an unsorted sequence) now becomes merely an error.
 Bugs written by the program developer which are trapped during testing are *not* a violation of the Test User Contract.

 * agreement: documentation of dynamic analysis tools and/or sanitizers
 * provider:
-  * analysis tool providers whose tools flag violations — especially of the ISO C++ Standard, or
+  * analysis tool providers whose tools flag violations — especially of the ISO C++ Standard — or
   * C++ API Contract providers who are encouraged to assert that their APIs are used correctly.
 * user: an engineer who may be some combination of